kwinsch/historify/docs/historify.1.md

 : Specify a particular change log file for operations (with `log` command).

 ## CONFIGURATION
-Historify's configuration controls repository behavior:
+historify's configuration controls repository behavior:

 - `category.<name>.path`: Path for a specific data category
 - `category.<name>.description`: Optional description for the category